On the Merits of Literature

 Should let themselves be lynched by letters),

-His way of life in fact his ruin
+His way of life in fact his burial

 (He might himself have stayed afloat